nikhilkr31/movie-recommendation/README.md

 # movie-recommendation
-Implementation of a movie recommendation system using collaboarative filtering, implemented in PyTorch.
+Implementation of a movie recommendation system using the [MovieLens 100K](https://grouplens.org/datasets/movielens/100k/) dataset implementing collaboarative filtering, implemented in PyTorch.